How to Plan Meals Around Your Weekly Farmers Market Trip

 Fill in the meals you'll eat each day for breakfast, lunch, and dinner, and the ingredients you'll need to buy at the market and store.
 This will be both your meal plan to follow each day AND your shopping list.

-For step-by-step instructions on how to create your weekly meal plan, visit the How to Create (and Stick to) a Weekly Meal Plan post and download our meal planning guide for a printable weekly meal plan grid!
+For step-by-step instructions on how to create your weekly meal plan, visit the How to Create (and Stick to) a Weekly Meal Plan post and download our FREE weekly meal planning guide and template.